vasturiano/treemap-chart/README.md

      <a href="https://vasturiano.github.io/treemap-chart/example/flare"><img width="80%" src="https://vasturiano.github.io/treemap-chart/example/preview.png"></a>
 </p>

-An interactive treemap chart for visualizing proportions in hierarchical data, where nodes of a tree are represented by layers of rectangular tiles.
+An interactive treemap chart for visualizing proportions in hierarchical data, where nodes of a tree are represented as nested fully-packed rectangular tiles.

 Supports zooming interactions via mouse-wheel events or by clicking on a node, which focuses the viewport on the associated sub-tree.
 The chart also responds to data changes by animating the dimensions of each of the nodes into their new positions.